fieldtrip/website/tutorial/cluster_permutation_timelock.md

 ### Reading-in, preprocessing, timelockanalysis, planar gradient, and grandaveraging

 We now describe how we can statistically test the difference between the event-related averages for fully incongruent (FIC) and the fully congruent (FC) sentence endings.
 For this analysis we use planar gradient data.
 For convenience we will not do the reading-in and preprocessing steps on all subjects.
 Instead we begin by loading the timelock structures containing the event-related averages (of the planar gradient data) of all ten subjects.
-The data is available from the FieldTrip FTP server ([ERF_orig.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_timelock/ERF_orig.mat)).
+The data is available from [ERF_orig.mat](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_timelock/ERF_orig.mat).

-    load ERF_orig;
+    load ERF_orig

 ERF_orig contains allsubjFIC and allsubjFC, each storing the event-related averages for the fully incongruent, and the fully congruent sentence endings, respectively.